eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Build-cxx-app/building-the-dds-cxx-hello-world-example-on-linux-and-macos.md

 ## Building the DDS-CXX Hello World example on Linux and macOS

-To build the _DDS-CXX Hello World_ example, the PREFIX\_PATHneeds to be specified, the command be like this:
+To build the _DDS-CXX Hello World_ example, the `PREFIX_PATH` must be specified, the command is:

 ```
 $ mkdir build